Media Control Interface

 The Media Control Interface — MCI for short — is a high-level API developed by Microsoft and IBM for controlling multimedia peripherals connected to a Microsoft Windows or OS/2 computer, such as CD-ROM players and audio controllers.

 MCI makes it very simple to write a program which can play a wide variety of media files and even to record sound by just passing commands as strings.
 It uses relations described in Windows registries or in the [MCI] section of the file system.ini.
-One advantage of this API is that MCI commands can be transmitted both from the programming language and from the scripting language (open script, lingo aso).
+One advantage of this API is that MCI commands can be transmitted both from the programming language and from the scripting language.
 Example of such commands are mciSendCommand or mciSendString.

-After a few years, the MCI interface has been phased out in favor of the DirectX APIs first released in 1995.
+After a few years, the MCI interface was phased out in favor of the DirectX APIs first released in 1995.

 MCI Devices

 The Media Control Interface consists of 7 parts: